michelleconville/drizzle-and-shade/DEPLOYMENT.md

 ### Clone the repository
 The steps to clone a repository are as follows:
 1. Navigate to the GitHub repository you would like to clone
 2. Click on the code drop down button
 3. Select if you prefere to clone using HTTPS, SSH, or Github CLI
 4. Copy the repository link to the clipboard
 5. Open Git Bash
 6. Change the current working directory to the one where you want the cloned directory
 7. Type git clone and then paste the URL from the clipboard
-8. Press Enter to create your local clone.
+8. Press Enter to create the local clone.

-The repository will now be cloned on your local machine for use.
+The repository will now be cloned on the local machine for use.

 ### Fork Repository
 To fork the repository by following these steps: